supertopoz/flashcardapp/README.md

 ### Installing

-Once you have it on your local go to
+Once you have it on your local go to:

 ```
 index.html